 ABOUT THE BOARD

-Dan Boyle (Chair) is a former member of Dáil Éireann, Seanad Éireann, and Cork City Council.
-He is a Community Development Worker and is active in many arts organisations and events in the Cork area.
-In addition to chairing the board at Firkin Crane, he is currently chair of the board of Corcadorca Theatre Company, as well as a board member (and former chair) of Cork Art Society/Lavit gallery.
-He is also formerly the chair and board member of Wandesford Quay Artists Studios and Gallery and a former board member of the Glucksmann Gallery, Triskel Arts Centre and Crawford Art Gallery.
+Dan Boyle is a former member of Dáil Éireann, Seanad Éireann, and is currently a Cork City councillor.
+He is active in many arts organisations in the Cork area.
+In addition to being on the board at Firkin Crane, he is currently chair and board member of Wandesford Artists Studios and Galleries, a board member (and former chair) of Cork Art Society/Lavit gallery and a board member of the Munster Literature Centre.
+He is a former chair of the board of Corcadorca Theatre Company and a former board member of the Glucksmann Gallery UCC, Triskel Arts Centre and Crawford Art Gallery.

 Cllr Kieran McCarthy has actively promoted Cork’s heritage with its various communities and people for over twenty years.
 He has led and continues to lead successful heritage initiatives through his community talks, City and County school heritage programmes, walking tours, newspaper articles, books and his work through his heritage consultancy business.
 For the past 16 years, Kieran has written a local heritage column in the Cork Independent on the history, geography and its intersection of modern day life in communities in Cork City and County.
 He holds a PhD in Cultural Geography from University College Cork and has interests in ideas of landscape, collective memory, narrative and identity structures.
 Kieran is the author of seventeen books on Cork and its region.
 In June 2009 and May 2014, Kieran was elected as a local government councillor (Independent) to Cork City Council.
 He is also a member of the EU’s Committee of the Regions.
 More on Kieran’s work can be seen at www.corkheritage.ie and www.kieranmccarthy.ie